About

 IDENTITY BEFORE ALL

 Who you are dictates what you do.
 Unclear identity leads to erratic behavior and inconsistent execution.
-So this is where we start – always.
+So this is where I start – always.

 01